Proton Power Upgrade Overview

 • Increased First Target Station mercury target capabilities and lifetime using gas injection and jet flow technologies

-• A tunnel stub downstream of the ring added to enable the future tie-in of the Second Target Station beam transport line without interrupting First Target Station operations
+• A tunnel extension downstream of the ring added to enable the future tie-in of the Second Target Station beam transport line without interrupting First Target Station operations